davidjnevin/vale-documentation-tests/readme.md

-# Vale Documentation Setup and Tests
+# Vale documentation setup and tests

-Setup and test `vale` and implement the required tests and lints to document future projects.
+Setup and test `vale` and setup the required tests and lints to document future projects.